You have got there still saying that the tropical storm is barreling through South Florida.

 Talent on loan from God.

-I am L. Rushbo, America's real anchor man, America's truth detector, and the doctor of democracy.
+I am L. Rushbo, America's real anchorman, America's truth detector, and the doctor of democracy.

 Check the email during the break.

-Rush, what is your real point about madmen?
+What is your real point about madmen?

 Very simple.